The true cost of hedging

 A holistic approach

-Integrating efforts across all of these domains can have a significant positive impact on a company’s hedging costs and ultimately lead to significant reduction of hidden costs.
+Integrating efforts across all of these domains can have a significant positive impact on a company’s hedging costs and ultimately lead to the significant reduction of hidden costs.
 Recently, we worked with a company that had extended its term loan maturities and wanted to address its interest rate risk.
 While it had gotten feedback from banks around different strategies, many of these weren’t necessarily fully compliant with hedge accounting requirements.
-By engaging Chatham, the company was able to put together a hedging strategy that appropriately mitigated the risk to rising rates while achieving full compliance with both regulatory and accounting guidance.
+By engaging Chatham, the company was able to put together a hedging strategy that appropriately mitigated the risk of rising rates while achieving full compliance with both regulatory and accounting guidance.
 We negotiated ISDAs in under a week and allowed the company to cut the markups on their trades by over 60%, ultimately achieving wholesale pricing.

 Assessing your hedging program

 Ensuring an effective, compliant hedging program means assessing both visible and hidden costs across the spectrum of hedging activities, including strategy and pricing, legal and regulatory, and accounting.
 Once the full cost of the program is transparent, you can begin to identify the most cost-efficient mix of internal and external resources to support it.
 Because interest rate hedging is inherently a rare event, many treasury teams elect to engage a strategic advisor, much as they would with attorneys and other professional advisors.
 Teams with a higher frequency of interest rate hedging may elect to bring some resources in-house while outsourcing others to a strategic partner.
 In either case, a deep understanding of the full cost of hedging positions your treasury team to implement a hedging strategy that successfully addresses rising interest rates.